Luka-pp/Milestone-Project-3/README.md

 # Moto Club Eire

 For my **Milestone Project 3** on **Code Institute's Diploma in Software Development** course I have created a motorcycle club application.
 MC Eire is a new motorcycle club where users can share their bikes, gear, and the favorite routes.
-Users can also place comments underneath each user's profile.

 For link to the website click [Here](https://moto-club-eire.herokuapp.com/)